smikhalevski/tokenizer-dsl/README.md

 type MyStage = 'start' | 'foo' | 'bar';

 const fooRule: t.Rule<MyTokenType, MyStage> = {
+  type: 'FOO',
+  reader: t.text('foo'),

   // Rule would be applied on stages 'start' and 'bar'
   on: ['start', 'bar'],
-  type: 'FOO',
-  reader: t.text('foo'),

-  // If rule is successfully applied then tokenizer would
+  // If rule is successfully applied then the tokenizer would
   // transition to the 'foo' stage
   to: 'foo'
 };

 const barRule: t.Rule<MyTokenType, MyStage> = {
-  on: ['start', 'foo'],
   type: 'BAR',
   reader: t.text('bar'),
+  on: ['start', 'foo'],
   to: 'bar'
 };